Finally – everything I know about painting cabinets, condensed into one place. And it all applies to painting furniture too!

 Pros & Cons of Option 1 (Satin Enamels)

 Pros: very easy to use and apply.
 Strong durable finish.
-No sanding, very little prep, no primer and no top coat needed.
+No sanding, very little prep work, no primer and no top coat needed.

 Cons: Can be hard to get the products.
 Limited color selection.